Logic and folklore explain enigmatic landscape features and suggest an origin for 'the Stations of the Cross'. Wed 15 June 2022

 The shaped boulder at bottom right in the former quarry at St Patrick's chapel is reminiscent of 'Pedro do Sino' - the curvaceous boulder that overlooks rock tombs of Portugal's Necropole de São Gens:

 It is just possible that rock tomb complexes were bathing stations for quarry workers.
-But given their positions so high above quarry sides, this seems unlikely.
+But given their positions high above quarry faces, this seems unlikely.

-Fortunately, Portuguese folklore applies Maslow's Razor 1 to this enigma and begins to explain what 'rock tombs' were for.
+Fortunately, Portuguese folklore applies Maslow's Razor 1 to this enigma and begins to explain what one class of 'rock tomb' may have been used for.

 From Enchanted Moura: